-A TV antenna with a power booster is installed in your coach and is designed for reception of all color and black-and-white channels.
+A TV antenna is installed on your coach.
 If the reception is poor, you should verify that the power switch is in the "ON" position and that all of the connectors are tight.
 If poor reception still occurs, consult your authorized dealer.

 To raise the antenna into the operating position, turn the elevating crank (clockwise) in the "UP" direction, about 13 turns, or until some resistance to turning is noticed.
 On the power booster, turn the switch to "ON" in order to amplify the signal being received.
 Once in the "UP" position, rotate the antenna to receive the best picture.
-This is done by pulling down
+This is done by pulling down on the directional handle with both hands until it disengages from the ceiling plate and then rotating it until reception has improved.